Sweet Potato Kale Chickpea Bowl (GF + Vegan)

 (It’s so good, in fact, that I made this for a friend the last week of December.
 Before I had a chance to share my recipe, he texted me a picture of his recreation, because he also can’t get enough.)

-What really makes this delicious is a maple tahini dressing, drizzled on top.
+And then make the true star of this dish: a maple tahini dressing, drizzled on top.
 I have a mild obsession with tahini and put it on all the things – it’s such a perfect earthy, nutty flavor and such a great way to add creaminess to something without cream or yogurt.
+(Examples of all the things: grilled tahini chicken, flourless chocolate tahini cake, brownies with salted tahini buttercream.)

 I add just a little maple syrup to sweeten it up, but if you’re avoiding additional sugars, you can certainly skip the maple syrup.
 (But if you’re not, add it.
 It’s so good!)